 Discover the exciting confluence of old and new Mexico and gain a deeper understanding of this vivid, richly-layered country.
-We will explore how designers and artisans are working to create an original, modern Mexican aesthetic rooted in the country’s traditional textile and handcraft traditions—both indigenous and mestizo.
-This is not your typical trip to Mexico!
+We will explore how designers and artisans are working to create an original, contemporary Mexican aesthetic rooted in the country’s traditional textile and handcraft traditions—both indigenous and mestizo.

 PART 1: MEXICO CITY (3 nights)

 We will gain an intimate experience of this electric, sprawling city by visiting the studios and showrooms of designers who epitomize today’s Mexico City—an ancient city with a vibrant cultural, gastronomic and design scene.
 We'll introduce you to creative entrepreneurs tapping into Mexico’s rich cultural and artistic heritage, and working exclusively with Mexican artisans, to create textiles and homewares with a contemporary aesthetic.

 Visit companies producing sophisticated, luxury homewares in collaboration with artisan communities throughout Mexico